bentoml/BentoML/docs/source/guides/server.rst

 Fully Customized Endpoints
 --------------------------

-BentoML provides first-class support for bundling existing WSGI or ASGI app into a BentoServer's web serving layer, to fully extend BentoML's REST API to adapt to your needs.
+BentoML provides first-class support for mounting existing WSGI or ASGI apps onto the web serving layer, to enable common use cases such as serving existing Python web applications alongside the models, performing custom authentication and authorization, handling GET requests and web UIs, or providing streaming capabilities.

-Use this method if you want to serve existing Python Web applications with your models, or if you need to customize the API request handling to handle authentication, GET requests, custom web UI, or provide HTTP streaming endpoints.

 Bundle ASGI app (e.g. FastAPI)